kendall-s/HyPro2_py/HyPro2 Documentation.md

 $$
 \bar{x} = \dfrac{\sum{x_{1}, x_{2}, {x_3}, {x_4}}}{n-1}
 $$
-Using this calcualted mean drift height, each drift throughout the run is compared and a simple ratio of the n^th^ drift to the mean drift.
+Using this calculated mean drift height, each drift throughout the run is compared and a simple ratio of the n^th^ drift to the mean drift.

 A drift to drift linear interpolation is then calculated using the ratio of change values and the time through the analysis, in seconds.
 The interpolation would then look like something below.